balqui/prefscript/docs/doc.md

 ### Installation

 The usual options should work: `pipx` (less fussy), `pip` (which might complain about breaking system packages), or `uv`.
-Version 2.0.1 offers only functionality compatible with `pipx`, a feature in which it differs from V1.*.
+Version 2.0.2 offers only functionality compatible with `pipx`, a feature in which it differs from versions 1.*.

 The install command will create a command `prefscript` that you can call from the command line.
 It is suggested that your very first call